Tigers top Red Sox 6-5 after wild 8th inning

+DETROIT (AP) -- After seven runs, five walks, two lead changes and a parade of futile pitching changes, the eighth inning finally ended at Comerica Park.

+What the Detroit bullpen squandered, the Boston relievers had given right back.

-DETROIT (AP) -- JaCoby Jones capped a wild eighth inning with a bases-loaded walk, and the Detroit Tigers outlasted the flu-bitten Boston Red Sox 6-5 on Friday to win their ninth straight home opener.
+JaCoby Jones drew a bases-loaded walk in the bottom of the eighth, and the Tigers outlasted the flu-bitten Red Sox 6-5 on Friday to win their ninth straight home opener.
+Detroit allowed five runs in the top of the eighth, blowing a 4-0 lead in the process, but the Tigers scored twice in their half to take back the lead.

+''Up and down the lineup, you had guys that were having good at-bats and passing the baton to the next guy,'' Detroit catcher James McCann said. ''That just builds chemistry, builds camaraderie among ourselves as a team.''

 Red Sox stars Hanley Ramirez and Mookie Betts were ill and out of the lineup.
 Boston also was without shortstop Xander Bogaerts and reliever Matt Barnes, who are on the bereavement list.

-Heath Hembree (0-1) walked two batters, and pinch-hitter Mikie Mahtook followed with a tying double off Robby Scott.
-Joe Kelly then allowed consecutive walks to James McCann and Jones, forcing in the final run.

-The Red Sox put runners on second and third in the ninth against Rodriguez (1-0), but Chris Young popped out to end it.

-Detroit led 4-0 in the eighth when relievers Bruce Rondon and Alex Wilson were able to get only one out apiece.
-With the score 4-2, Rodriguez came on to face Sandoval with two outs and runners on first and third.
-The Boston slugger, who played in just three games last year before having shoulder surgery, hit a drive to left-center field on an 0-2 pitch for his first home run since Aug.
+Whoever won this game was going to do so in spite of its bullpen.
+The Tigers wasted their lead when Pablo Sandoval put the Red Sox ahead with a three-run homer off Francisco Rodriguez.
+Sandoval, who played in just three games last year before having shoulder surgery, hit a drive to left-center field on an 0-2 pitch for his first home run since Aug.
 15, 2015.

 The lead didn't last.

-After Nicholas Castellanos and Miguel Cabrera struck out to start the Detroit eighth, the Red Sox allowed four walks and a double.
+After Nicholas Castellanos and Miguel Cabrera struck out to start the Detroit eighth, Heath Hembree (0-1) walked two batters, and pinch-hitter Mikie Mahtook followed with a tying double off Robby Scott.

+''He threw me a curveball and I was able to get a barrel on it,'' said Mahtook, who was playing his first home game for the Tigers after being acquired in the offseason.

+Joe Kelly then allowed consecutive walks to McCann and Jones, forcing in the final run.

 Before the bullpens got involved, Detroit's Michael Fulmer pitched six scoreless innings.
 The reigning American League Rookie of the Year allowed four hits and two walks, striking out four.